MVVM: Exploring a Pattern

 Going Back to MVVM?
 No More Flux?

 Every pattern has trade-offs especially when they are more loosely defined which allows for more interpretation.
-MVVM has its own set of problems just as Flux does, we need to instantiate a ViewModel each time we use a View, to do this we need to resolve its dependencies which comes with its own set of challenges.
+MVVM has its own set of problems just as Flux does, we need to instantiate a ViewModel each time we use a View, to do this we need to resolve its dependencies which come with its own set of challenges.

 In most cases we don’t need the entire Flux flow, we can combine the Action Creators that dispatch dedicated Actions to one Store and the Store itself into a ViewModel.
 When we need to expose an operation, we do that through an ICommand.
 We can expose data through properties, if we are on the read-only flow then each property should be read-only and writable only from within the ViewModel.
 This will ensure that nobody else can edit these properties which enforces the unidirectional data flow principle.

 When we are on the read-write flow, this most likely means forms, we can have a specific base ViewModel and a few helper types defined to make form definition really easy.
-This is quite a specific case already which allows us to create helper types to reduce duplicate code, increase clarity and consistency.
+This is quite a specific case already which allows us to create helper types to reduce duplicate code, and increase clarity and consistency.

 You can probably already see a lot of similarities between ViewModels and Stores combined with Action Creators.
 This is exactly where I am aiming at, we can design our ViewModels more like we design Stores.
 Only one active instance of a ViewModel may exist at a time, this enforces the single source of truth principle.
 No View should bind to a different ViewModel instance of the same type if one is already in use.
-If no other View is using that instance anymore then a brand new one can be created.
+If no other View is using that instance anymore then a brand-new one can be created.
 This will avoid the stale data issue.
 To ensure this we can do some Dependency Injection voodoo or we can just request the ViewModel through the props of each component that needs it.
 We can design our Views so that one of them instantiates the ViewModel every time it is mounted and pass it down to other dependent components.

 ViewModels should be unit testable.
 To make this easy, all of their dependencies should be provided through the constructor so we they are explicit and we know specifically what to mock.
-We can use a dependency injection container to create instances of ViewModels or use a default constructor which calls the parameterised one by resolving its dependencies through a Service Locator (or plain module imports).
+We can use a dependency injection container to create instances of ViewModels or use a default constructor which calls the parameterized one by resolving its dependencies through a Service Locator (or plain module imports).

 Each Action Creator maps to an ICommand exposed by the ViewModel, whenever we want to signal a button click or something that the user did, we execute the command.
 Having commands that are bound to callbacks implemented by the ViewModel should help with readability as the callbacks themselves may be mutating state inside the ViewModel, this enforces encapsulation.